allebb/conductor/README.md

 You can periodically check the status of this automatic LetsEncrypt renewal script by checking the log file that is located ``/var/log/letsencrypt/letsencrypt.log``.

+**Be aware:** If you remove a site from your server and/or move the site to another server (the DNS has been updated) you should remove the SSL certificate from your server using ``sudo certbot --cert-name {cert-name}`` (if the certificate path is, for example ``/etc/letsencrypt/live/test.mydomain.com/fullchain.pem`` then the _{cert-name}_ you should enter is ``test.mydomain.com`` (which is essentially the first domain you specified on the ``-d`` options and without any of the "alternate" domains that you specified when creating the SSL certificate) in order to prevent it attempting to auto-renew and thus failing due to DNS resolution issues.
+Remember - you can always open and check which certificate files/paths are set for an application under ``/etc/conductor/configs/{name}.conf`` if you are unsure.

 Help and support
 ----------------
 You can drop me an email at [ballen@bobbyallen.me](mailto:ballen@bobbyallen.me) I'll do my best to respond ASAP!